jschaefer619/Parler_Network_Analysis/README.md

 When the user hovers their mouse over the middle (which will now be referred to as the 'main') node, more detailed, Body text information will then appear over the node.

 The principle way users will progress through the network is by clicking on another node that is connected to the current main node.
-Upon clicking, the clicked node will become the new 'main' node, and all of this new node's connections will be generated within in the web tool.
+Upon clicking, the clicked node will become the new 'main' node, and all of this new node's connections will be generated within the web tool.
 Below are some diagrams showing how the user will interact with this web tool, at a higher level of abstraction.

 This diagram represents the user's starting point into the network.
 The centered blue node is the current 'main' node.
 The dotted outer lines around the node represent potential connections the user can select.